mmercurio/bfg-test-repo/README.md

 At this point the offending files are gone.
 They no longer appear in any of the commit history.

+> [!NOTE]
+> BFG does not modify history of the latest commit by default.
+If this is required, either commit a change to remove the offending content and then use BFG to remove the content from the commit history (my preference), or use the `--no-blob-protection` option with BFG.
+However, the BFG help indicates the `--no-blob-protection` is *NOT RECOMMNEDED to rewrite the lastest commit*.
+So, maybe don't do that.

 *"With great power comes great responsibility."*